Security built into your banking

 Internet banking guarantee

-If you've been the victim of unauthorised activity on your accounts within our internet banking or mobile app, we'll reimburse any money you've lost as long as you’ve complied with our general terms and conditions, haven’t acted dishonestly or negligently and have taken reasonable steps to protect your banking.
+If you're the victim of unauthorised activity on your accounts within our mobile app or internet banking, we'll reimburse any money you've lost, as long as you haven’t acted dishonestly or negligently and have taken reasonable steps to protect your banking.

 What to do if you've been scammed